Russell Brand career timeline, from controversy to conspiracy theories

 From the notorious phone calls to Andrew Sachs to his tumultuous and short-lived marriage to Katy Perry, Brand has been the subject of numerous scandals over the years

-Russell Brand is back in the headlines after sharing a video that appeared to prempt some “very serious criminal allegations” he says are about to be made against him.
+Russell Brand is back in the headlines after sharing a video that appeared to pre-empt some “very serious criminal allegations” he says are about to be made against him.

 The comedian, actor and presenter is believed to be the subject of a forthcoming newspaper investigation and Channel 4 Dispatches documentary, which is set to air on Saturday 16 September at 9pm.